alex-hhh/ActivityLog2/docs/session-df.md

 * **lpppa**, **rpppa** -- is the peak power angle for the left and right pedal respectively.
 The angle is in degrees.

+### Gear Shifting series

+* **fg** front gear teeth count
+* **rg** rear gear teeth count
+* **fgi** front gear index -- 1 denotes the innermost gear and values grow towards the outermost one
+* **rgi** rear gear index -- 1 denotes the innermost gear and values grow towards the outermost one
+* **gr** gear ration -- the ratio between the front gear and the rear gear teeth counts (i.e "fg" divided by "rg")

+*NOTE* teeth counts come from the FIT file and must be configured on the device that recorded the activity.
+The `update-gear-rations-for-session!` function is provided to update gear teeth counts, but currently this must be called from a Racket script.

 ### W' Balance series

 * **wbal** is the W' Balance, calculated using the differential method based